Sorabji Resource Site (SRS)

 Études transcendantes (100) (1940-44; 456 pp.) Sirodeau, Christophe 2014-07-09 A Duration: 16:19.
 No. 71.
 Recording dated 7 July 2014.

 Études transcendantes (100) (1940-44; 456 pp.) So, Ernest 2020-03-31 V Duration: 1:38.
-No. 78; first performance at the Ernest So Piano Library (Hong Kong) on 29 March 2020 (21 March according to the roster of performances on the Sorabji Archive’s website).
+No. 78; first performance at the Ernest So Piano Library (Hong Kong) on 29 March 2020 (21 March according to the list of performances on the Sorabji Archive’s website).

 Études transcendantes (100) (1940-44; 456 pp.) Steininger, Florian 2014-02-01 A Duration: 35:07.
 No. 69; live recording of the first performance.

 Études transcendantes (100) (1940-44; 456 pp.) Ullén, Fredrik 2014-12-30 S Duration: 12:12.
-No. 71; live at Mänttä Music Festival 2014.
+No. 71; live at the Mänttä Music Festival 2014.

 Sequentia cyclica super “Dies irae” ex Missa pro defunctis (1948-49; 335 pp.) Carter, David (Davetubaking) 2020-06-20 A Duration: 6:25.
 Arrangement for bass and contrabass tuba of the beginning of the fugue, performed in the foyer of the Vienna Konzerthaus; YouTube, publ.
 20 June 2020, as “Fuga Prima a Due Voci”.
 The music is found in Jonathan Powell’s edition on pp. 324/1/1-325/2/2 (bottom line dropped at the end of p.
 325/1/2, i.e., just before the thin double bar; top line continues until the A-B♭ movement in the top line).
 See the announcement on the Sorabji Forum, 20 June 2020.

 Symphony [no. 2], “Jāmī”, for Large Orchestra, Wordless Chorus, and Baritone Solo (1942-51; 826 pp.) Carter, David (Davetubaking) 2021-11-12 A Duration: 286:56.
-Complete realization, in one file, with a running descriptive commentary, of a project using the Vienna Symphonic Library spread over several years.
+Complete realization, in one file, with a running descriptive commentary, of a multi-year project using the Vienna Symphonic Library.

 The individual movements are also available separately: